amura11/ha-rest-file-command/README.md

 # REST File Command

 A Home Assistant custom integration to upload files to a RESTful API endpoint.
-This integration is a clone of [RESTful Command](https://github.com/home-assistant/core/tree/dev/homeassistant/components/rest_command) with minor modificaitons.
+This integration is a clone of [RESTful Command](https://github.com/home-assistant/core/tree/dev/homeassistant/components/rest_command) with minor modifications.

 ## Features

--   Upload files to REST APIs with `multipart/form-data`.
+-   Upload files to REST APIs using `multipart/form-data`.
--   Support for custom headers (e.g., authentication tokens).
+-   Supports templated URLs, headers, file names, and additional form fields.
+-   Specify a custom field name for the uploaded file (default: `file`).
+-   Dynamically override file name and form fields in service calls using templates.
+-   Supports basic HTTP authentication.
 -   Configurable request timeout (default: 10 seconds).
+-   Verifies SSL certificates by default (optional).
--   State tracking for the last response and status code.
+-   Stores the last response and status code in a variable if requested.

 ## 📦Installation📦